A coupled Kolmogorov-Arnold Network and Level-Set framework for evolving interfaces: Introduction

 \section{Introduction}

-Phase-change phenomena is ubiquitous and has applications in material processing~\cite{dantzig2016solidification, CHANDRA2025101361, Shahani_Clarke_2020}, energy systems~\cite{buildings13071595}, biomedical~\cite{phase_transition_liquid_metal_biomedical, davies_cancer_2011}, geophysical~\cite{phase_change_mantle_convection}.
-Phase-change problems such as melting and solidification are commonly formulated as moving-boundary (Stefan-type) problems, where coupled transport PDEs determine the evolution of an interface separating phases~\cite{dantzig2016solidification,davis2001theory }.
-The interface (boundary dividing different phases) evolution is commonly modelled using a sharp~\cite{SATO2013127, SCAPIN2020109251} or diﬀuse~\cite{diffuse_domain_phase_field_LB, PhysRevE.69.051607} or hybrid-approaches~\cite{II20122328}.
-For Stefan-type problems, stability and accuracy are tightly linked to how well the interface conditions and latent-heat balance are enforced; small temperature errors can induce large interface-location errors over time, motivating alternative space--time formulations beyond conventional discretisations\cite{ASAITHAMBI1992239, Dong31122022, GIBOU2002205}.
+Phase-change problems such as melting and solidification are commonly formulated as moving-boundary (Stefan-type) problems, where coupled transport PDEs determine the evolution of an interface separating phases~\cite{dantzig2016solidification}.
+The interface (boundary dividing different phases) evolution is commonly modelled using a sharp~\cite{SATO2013127, SCAPIN2020109251} or diﬀuse~\cite{PhysRevE.69.051607} or hybrid-approaches~\cite{II20122328}.
+For Stefan-type problems, stability and accuracy are tightly linked to how well the interface conditions and latent-heat balance are enforced; small temperature errors can induce large interface-location errors over time, motivating alternative space--time formulations beyond conventional discretizations\cite{ASAITHAMBI1992239, GIBOU2002205}.

 Physics-Informed Neural Networks (PINNs)~\cite{raissi_physics-informed_2019} approximate the solution with a neural network trained by a loss composed of governing physics and are demonstrated to solve both forward and inverse problems~\cite{cai_physics-informed_2021, YU2022114823, PATRA2025109854}.
 Despite their appeal, PINNs face several challenges when extended to solve moving boundary problems.
 Firstly, they often have to incorporate measurement data to stabilize training, particularly in nonlinear heat transfer and two-phase Stefan problems~\cite{cai_physics-informed_2021}.
 Secondly, limited by spectral bias, standard PINNs struggle to resolve high-frequency variations~\cite{cao2020understandingspectralbiasdeep, rahaman2019spectralbiasneuralnetworks}, which may affect the accuracy of gradients and sharp-boundary conditions on interfaces.
 Consequently, solving moving boundary PDEs generally requires deeper network architectures, which increases training cost and hampers the interpretability of the solution~\cite{cuomo_scientific_2022}.
 In a recent study ~\cite{ANAGNOSTOPOULOS2026107983} investigated the use of PINN for phase transition problems, with adaptive weighting scheme and residual balancing and require substantial optimization effort and tuning.